BatoolMM/R-markdown/_episodes/03-markdown-intro-headings-lists.md

 > It's good practice to put a space between the last `#` and the start of your heading.
 While R flavored markdown will still render `#Title`, other flavors of markdown (i.e. github) require a space between the `#`s and the heading text: `# Title`.
 {: .callout}

+> ## Tip: More Heading Convention
+> For best practices regarding all heading levels, you should never skip a heading level - heading levels inform the hierarchy of your paper compositions, they do not reflect styling choices.
+For styling you may employ CSS stylesheets, either importing an exisiting "theme", or creating your own.
+{: .callout}

 ### Numbered Sections
 We would like to have numbered section headings in our paper.
 In order to do that we actually add a bit of code to the yaml section at the top.
 Specifically, we will add a return to put `html_document:` on the next line indented (don't forget to add the `:`), enter another line & indent again and then add `numbered_sections: true`.